MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/petty-cash-management.md

 |Copy Document|Runs a report that copies information to the current order from any check ledger entry (posted cash order).
 Select the check ledger entry from which to copy and a new posting date.|
 |Void Check Print|This function changes the status of the ingoing cash order from Check Printed to No, and if there is a corresponding record in a check ledger entries table, then it changes the value in the Entry Status field in that record from Printed to Voided.|

- Click **Posting** from the **Posting** button (Hot Key F11) to make posting to ledger entries similar to standard posting from payment journals and cash receipt journals.
+ Choose **Posting** from the **Posting** button (Hot Key F11) to make posting to ledger entries similar to standard posting from payment journals and cash receipt journals.

- Click the **Print** button to run the Cash Ingoing Order CO-1 report, which shows the printing form of the ingoing cash order.
+ Choose the **Print** button to run the Cash Ingoing Order CO-1 report, which shows the printing form of the ingoing cash order.
 Select the **Printing Test** field to run the preview mode.

  The report shows the printing form of the ingoing cash order.
 To meet requirements, it can also change some database data.
 If the cash order is not printed, if the **Printing Test** field is not selected, and the **Bank Payment Type** field is set to Computer Check, then the report carries out the following functions: